Online Learning-Based Inertial Parameter Identification of Unknown Object for Model-Based Control of Wheeled Humanoids: METHODOLOGY

 \subsubsection{Non-Parametric Dynamics Modeling via \textit{Gaussian Processes}}

-To model non-parametric dynamics, we leverage the GPs considering its benefit of sample efficiency and potential to construct a wide range of functions without assuming a specific functional form \cite{rasmussen2006gaussian}.
+To model the reality gap caused by non-parametric modeling error $\delta \hat{g}(\br{\hat{x}_t}, \br{\hat{u}_t})$, such as nonlinear friction and backlash, we leverage Gaussian Processes (GPs).
+GPs offer the benefit of sample efficiency and the potential to construct a wide range of functions without assuming a specific functional form \cite{rasmussen2006gaussian}.
+Given the different scales between joint position and velocity, we employed separate GP regression models to accurately depict the residual errors for joint position and velocity, respectively. (e.g., output of GPs $y = \br{X_T} - \br{X_S}$ and $\br{X_S}$ is acquired from a simulation $\hat{f}(\cdot;\boldsymbol{\zeta}^*)_{sim}$ which utilizes the optimal parameters $\boldsymbol{\zeta}^*$ from SysID).
 The non-parametric dynamics model $\hat{g}$ can be formulated with GPs as follows: